top of page

 Is it necessary for the local authority to serve notice to the parents?

-The local authority shall serve notice of the application to the parents.
+The local authority should normally serve notice of the application to the parents.
 However, they may not serve notice in cases where there is an immediate threat to the life of the child, risk of parents running away with the child, etc. In circumstances where the notice was not served, the parents shall be sent a copy of the application and order within 48 hours from grant of the order.

 On what grounds can the local authority apply for Emergency Protection Order?